cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-azure.md

 {%endsummary%}

 {%note title=Note%}
-The Azure IaaS plugin uses Azure's Resource Manager (ARM) API. - This API is aka IaaS V2.
+The Azure plugin uses Azure's Resource Manager (ARM) API. - This API is aka IaaS V2.
+This plugin allows users to use Cloudify to manage cloud resources on Microsoft Azure.
+For more information about the library, please refer to the [Azure SDK for Python](http://azure-sdk-for-python.readthedocs.org/en/latest/).
 {%endnote%}